pato/plankenau/blog_jekyll/_posts/2020-03-28-macos-survival-kit.md

 Simple app that allows you to control when and which apps are allowed to be on your menu bar.
 Keep your important ones always visible, hide the rest.
-Plus you can toggle them, as well show them on chnages.
+Plus you can toggle them, as well show them on changes.

 <https://www.macbartender.com>